 - 1. A District employee: - a.
 Conditions the provision of an aid, benefit, or service of the District on an individual's participation in unwelcome sexual conduct;2 or - b.
 Uses the rejection of unwelcome sexual conduct as the basis for academic decisions affecting that individual;2 - 2.
 The conduct is: - a.
-Unwelcome: and - b.
+Unwelcome; and - b.
 Determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District's education program or activity; or

-- c.
-Constitutes:
+- 3. Constitutes:

-- d.
+- a.
 Sexual assault;

-- e.
+- b.
 Dating violence

-- f.
+- c.
 Domestic violence; or

-- g.
+- d.
 Stalking.